Kōhei Uchimura: Personal life

-Uchimura married in autumn of 2012 and has two daughters, born in 2013 and 2015.
-Asked if he would teach them gymnastics, he replied, "If they were boys I think I probably would... but I don't understand women's gymnastics, and I think it's much more severe."
+Uchimura married his wife Chiho in the autumn of 2012.
+They have two daughters, born in 2013 and 2015.
+Asked if he would teach them gymnastics he replied, "If they were boys I think I probably would... but I don't understand women's gymnastics and I think it's much more severe."
 He eats just one meal a day and rather dislikes vegetables.